CompLin/nheengatu/data/corpus/universal-dependencies/README.md

 So far, the treebank includes examples from Seixas (1853), Hartt (1872), Magalhães (1876), Sympson (1877), Rogrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Melgueiro, Câmara, and Martins (2019), Muller et al. (2019), Alencar (2021), Avila (2021), and Melgueiro (2022) as well as from the New Testament (*Novo Testamento na língua Nyengatu*, 1973/2019) and from issues 3 and 17 of the *Leetra Indígena* journal (Universidade Federal de São Carlos, 2014, 2015).

 # How to cite
-If use any of the tools and resources of this repository, please cite the following papers accordingly:
+If you use this treebank, or any of the tools and resources available in the repository mentioned above, please cite the following papers as appropriate:

 ## ACM reference format: